 Click here for HELPLINES

-I’m a Dad of 3, have taught for eight years, and continue teaching music part-time.
-I have been working as a counsellor for 8 years and love working with young people, helping them sort out their worries.
+I’m a Dad of three, have taught for over eight years, and continue teaching music part time.
+I love working with young people, helping them sort out their worries and have been working as a counsellor for over 10 years.

 How do you make an appointment?